 The Superfund process has determined that the Environmental Protection Agency (EPA) and the Oregon Department of Environmental Quality (ODEQ) will jointly manage the investigation and cleanup of the site.
 However, the EPA will be the lead agency for the in-water portion of the site and the ODEQ will be the lead agency for the upland sources of contamination.
 EHAP will be involved in determining the adverse human health effects and educating the community on how to reduce or prevent exposures for both in-water and upland portions of the site.

 EHAP issued a report that addressed potential health risks associated with recreational use of the Portland Harbor superfund site.
-This report incorporated public comments that were received during the comment period .
-View the final Public Health Assessment (pdf).
+This report incorporated public comments that were received during the comment period.

-As a result of public comment, an additional conclusion was added to the report, identifying the former GASCO site beach (see map of sampling locations) as a potential cancer risk for those who might recreate there.
+As a result of public comment, an additional conclusion was added to the report, identifying the former GASCO site beach as a potential cancer risk for those who might recreate there.
+View a map of sampling locations.
 This is due to high levels of a class of chemicals known as Polycyclic Aromatic Hydrocarbons (PAHs).
-Originally, EHAP didn't consider the former GASCO beach a "recreational" beach, as it is not a desireable location for recreation, and has fencing all around it.
+Originally, EHAP didn't consider the former GASCO beach a "recreational" beach, as it is not a desirable location for recreation, and has fencing all around it.
 However, a member of the public pointed out that this beach could be accessed from the water and should therefore be included as a potential recreational beach.

-- EHAP presented the findings of the Willamette Cove East Parcel Beach health consultation at the August 8th Portland Harbor CAG meeting, held at the City of Portland's Water Pollution Control Testing Lab: 6543 N. Burlington Ave, Portland, OR (map).
-The health consultation is open for public comment until Sptember 14, 2012.
+- EHAP presented the findings of the Willamette Cove East Parcel Beach health consultation at the August 8, 2012 Portland Harbor CAG meeting, held at the City of Portland's Water Pollution Control Testing Lab: 6543 N. Burlington Ave, Portland, OR (map).

-- EHAP presented the latest conclusions from the final version of the recreational use public health assessment, as well as information about new data received on Willamette Cove, on Wednesday September 14, 2011 from 6-8 PM.
-Meetings are always held at the City of Portland's Water Pollution Control Lab located at 6543 N. Burlington Ave, next to Cathedral Park under the St. John's Bidge (map).
+- EHAP presented the latest conclusions from the final version of the recreational use public health assessment, as well as information about new data received on Willamette Cove, on Wednesday September 14, 2011 at the Portland Harbor Community Advisory Group meeting.
+Meetings are held at the City of Portland's Water Pollution Control Lab located at 6543 N. Burlington Ave, next to Cathedral Park under the St. John's Bridge (map).
 For other meeting details, visit the Portland Harbor Community Advisory Group website.

 - EHAP gathered public comments on the Recreational User PHA until July 5, 2010.
 Comments were incorporated into the final version of the report, released September 12, 2011.